MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-powershell.md

 1. Change the directory to *C:\clouddeployment\setup*.

-1. Enter your configuration file and run the following commands to start the deployment:
+1. Specify the path to your configuration file and run the following commands to start the deployment:

     ```powershell
     .\InstallAzureStack-AsZ.ps1 -RegistrationCloudName $AzureCloud -RegistrationSubscriptionID $SubscriptionID -RegistrationAccountCredential $AzureCred -DomainAdminCredential $DomainAdminCred -LocalAdminCredential $LocalAdminCred -JSONFilePath <path_to_config_file.json>